cjung1988/golang---arguments/README.md

 Just clone the repository and run the Programm.
 You can also add some arguments.

-The app will count the arguments and return teh position of the arguments.
+The app will count the arguments and return the position of the arguments.